jina-ai/jina/docs/concepts/jcloud/index.md

 ```
 ---

-You will get a Deployment ID, say `pretty-monster-130a5ac952`.
-This ID is required to manage, view logs and remove the Deployment.
+You will get a Deployment ID, for example `pretty-monster-130a5ac952`.
+This ID is required to manage, view logs, and remove the Deployment.

-As this Deployment is deployed with the default gRPC protocol (feel free to change it to `http`), you can use `jina.Client` to access it:
+Since this Deployment is deployed with the default gRPC protocol (feel free to change it to `http`), you can use `jina.Client` to access it:

 ```python
 from jina import Client, Document